fadado/jqt/docs/content/opt/M.md

 -M NAME:FILE
-:   Add a *FILE* in YAML or JSON format to the input metadata at the top level (*NAME* is ignored but must be present and unique).
+:   Add a *FILE* in YAML or JSON format to the input data at the top level (*NAME* is ignored but must be present and unique).

 <#